 A World Of Understanding

 International Honors Program.
-The International Honors Program is a challenging and creative way to satisfy most core curriculum requirements, reflecting PLU’s unique mission and its emphasis upon the liberal arts.
-This multi-year program consists of seven interdisciplinary courses that explore contemporary issues and their historical foundations through an integrated and multi-national approach.
-For more information, go to the International Honors home page.
+The International Honors Program is a challenging and creative way to satisfy most core curriculum requirements, reflecting PLU’s unique mission and its emphasis on the liberal arts.
+This multiyear program consists of seven interdisciplinary courses that explore contemporary issues and their historical foundations through an integrated and multinational approach.
+For more information, please go to the International Honors home page.

 Global Study On-Campus.
-PLU offers eight foreign languages, cross-disciplinary majors in Chinese Studies, Global Studies, Scandinavian Area Studies and Environmental Studies, and courses and programs which integrate international and global perspectives throughout the curriculum.
-There are programs for the study of global issues such as modernization and development; global resources and trade; and peace, justice, and human rights.
-Programs are also available for the study of the world's regions, cultures and societies.
+PLU offers eight foreign languages; cross-disciplinary majors in Chinese Studies, Global Studies, Scandinavian Area Studies and Environmental Studies; and courses and programs that integrate international and global perspectives throughout the curriculum.
+There are programs for the study of global issues such as modernization and development; global resources and trade; and peace, justice and human rights.
+Programs are also available for study of the world’s regions, cultures and societies.

 Study Away.
 PLU regularly places among the top 10 master’s degree universities in the United States for the percentage of students engaged in international study.
 At PLU you’ll find many opportunities to Study Away, both globally and locally, for a semester or for a year.
 In fact, PLU was the first American university to have Study Away classes on all seven continents at the same time.
 PLU students have studied ecosystems of the mountain peaks of New Zealand and analyzed business trends in China.
 They have explored nature and literature in Ecuador and economic development and human rights in South Africa.
 They have experienced a literature and nature adventure at the Antarctic.
 PLU faculty members direct most of these programs; others are offered in collaboration with partner institutions.